ICT4LT Module

 The above measures can ensure that there is as much security involved as in paper-based exams and the process is not too dissimilar to that used for carrying out orals.
 Perhaps a more important question is whether computer-based tests can really assess language skills and, if so, which skills are best assessed through CAA and which through other formats.
 These questions are addressed in the next section.
 Summative assessment is not likely to be widely implemented in the near future as there are still a number of concerns about its reliability, but it is likely that ingenious solutions and new technologies will bring about a much greater degree of summative assessment than is currently possible.
 Placement testing and adaptive testing are more likely to be introduced in some areas: see Section 2.3.

-| Skill | Assessment by computer | Assessment of electronic output by human being |
+Skill | Assessment by computer | Assessment of electronic output by human being |

-| Listening | Limited range of responses and response modes to test comprehension. | Listening tests can be presented on a computer, students' answers can be stored electronically and assessed by a teacher.
+Listening | Computer can assess a limited range of different types of responses to test comprehension. | Listening tests can be presented on a computer, students' answers can be stored electronically and assessed by a teacher.
 Self-assessment and peer assessment are also possible. |

-| Speaking | Very limited as yet.
-Automatic Speech Recognition (ASR) software is developing rapidly but it is still too unreliable to be used in accurate testing.
-See below under Speaking. | Students can record their own voices on a computer for assessment by a teacher.
+Speaking | Very limited as yet.
+Automatic Speech Recognition (ASR) software is developing rapidly but it is still too unreliable to be used in accurate testing. | Students can record their own voices on a computer for assessment by a teacher.
 Self-assessment and peer assessment are also possible. |

-| Reading | Limited range of responses and response modes to test comprehension. | Reading tests can be presented on a computer, students' answers can be stored electronically and assessed by a teacher.
+Reading | Computer can assess a limited range of different types of responses to test comprehension. | Reading tests can be presented on a computer, students' answers can be stored electronically and assessed by a teacher.
 Self-assessment and peer assessment are also possible. |

-| Writing | Very limited as yet, but spell checking and grammar checking are developing.
-See Section 6.1, Module 1.3. | Students' answers can be stored electronically and assessed by a teacher.
+Writing | Very limited as yet, but spellchecking, grammar checking and style checking are possible, and some progress is being made in the development of programs that can assess continuous text. | Students' answers can be stored electronically and assessed by a teacher.
 Self-assessment and peer assessment are also possible. |

-Despite these objections, assessment of listening comprehension by computer can be of great value to students, offering a form of comprehensible input (Krashen 1985).
+Despite these limitations, assessment of listening comprehension by computer can be of great value to students, offering a form of comprehensible input (Krashen 1985).
 Moreover, computer-based listening comprehension can combine sound with text, still images, video, animation and on-screen interactivity which creates thereby a much richer environment than is otherwise possible: see Module 2.2, Introduction to multimedia CALL, and Module 3.2, CALL software design and implementation.
 A measure of student control to allow ease of navigation, options to retry or move to a different section, to attempt different tasks or roles etc are vital to ensure active participation.
 Good equipment is also vital: headphones, fast network/Internet access and/or networked CD-ROMs.

 Limited assessment of speaking skills is possible.
-Self-assessment and peer assessment can be managed if microphones are available to allow students to record themselves and listen to the playback.
-A number of multimedia CD-ROMs have this feature: see Module 2.2.The Encounters series of CD-ROMs allows students to take part in a role-play by recording themselves and then saving the whole role-play on disk, with their own voices slotted into the appropriate positions in the role-play, for assessment by a teacher: http://www.camsoftpartners.co.uk/encounters.htm
+Self-assessment and peer assessment can be managed if facilities are available (e.g. microphone and headphones) to allow students to record themselves and listen to the playback.
+A number of multimedia CD-ROMs have this feature: see Module 2.2.
+The Encounters series of CD-ROMs, for example, allows students to take part in a role-play by recording their own voices - and re-recording them until they are satisified with the results - and then saving the whole role-play on disc, with their own voices slotted into the appropriate positions in the role-play, for assessment by a teacher.
+The Encounters series of CD-ROMs was produced by the TELL Consortium, University of Hull and is available from Camsoft.

 See the software for automated testing of spoken English produced by Versant.

-"Reading from computer screens is about 25% slower than reading from paper.
+Reading from computer screens is about 25% slower than reading from paper.
 Even users who don't know this human factors research usually say that they feel unpleasant when reading online text.
 As a result, people don't want to read a lot of text from computer screens: you should write 50% less text and not just 25% less since it's not only a matter of reading speed but also a matter of feeling good.
 We also know that users don't like to scroll: one more reason to keep pages short. [...]
 Because it is so painful to read text on computer screens and because the online experience seems to foster some amount of impatience, users tend not to read streams of text fully.
-Instead, users scan text and pick out keywords, sentences, and paragraphs of interest while skipping over those parts of the text they care less about."
-Be Succinct!
-Writing for the Web, Alertbox for March 15, 1997: http://www.useit.com/alertbox/9703b.html
+Instead, users scan text and pick out keywords, sentences, and paragraphs of interest while skipping over those parts of the text they care less about.
+(Source: Be succinct!
+Writing for the Web, Alertbox, 15 March 1997.)

 Extended texts are more likely to be print-based unless they are in hypertext format, i.e. separate pages linked together as on the Web, or CD-ROM reference materials.
 In the case of hypertext, the computer may be a suitable medium for assessing information-gathering techniques.
 The skills needed to track down documents, follow links within and between them and find specific extracts are of increasing importance in academic life, in commercial settings and in leisure time.
 These skills are, to an extent, generic rather than specific to any given language although learners do need to know key terms involved in searching for information.
 Many teachers are aware of the need to ensure that learners are equipped with the appropriate language skills for Web browsing, e.g. foreign language terms for help, search, next page, OK etc.